 The following information highlights the services, programs and resources offered by the Career and Professional Development Center for all Saint Vincent College students.
-To learn more about each, please visit the Saint Vincent College portal and make an appointment by finding your career consultant on Handshake or stopping by the office located in the Carey Center.
+To learn more about each, please visit our portal page and make an appointment by finding your career consultant on Handshake or stopping by the office located in the Carey Center.

 Whether you are exploring multiple majors or searching for information about your chosen field, we will help you connect majors to careers, discover typical career areas and the types of employers that hire people with each major, and learn strategies to make you a more marketable candidate.